flutter/website/src/docs/cookbook/navigation/returning-data.md

 ## 2. Add a button that launches the selection screen

-Now, we'll create our SelectionButton.
-Our selection button will:
+Now, create the SelectionButton.
+The selection button:

-  1. Launch the SelectionScreen when it's tapped
+  1. Launches the SelectionScreen when it's tapped
-  2. Wait for the SelectionScreen to return a result
+  2. Waits for the SelectionScreen to return a result

 <!-- skip -->
 ```dart